In a 2015 survey, nearly half of Americans said they felt pressure to shell out more than they could afford during the holidays.

 Step 1: Face the Damage

-Staring down your depleted budget head-on helps in a few ways.
-First, it offers you a chance to take responsibility for the damage and get a handle on why you went too far so you can avoid a repeat, says Benson.
+Looking at your depleted budget offers you a chance to take responsibility and figure out why you went too far so you can avoid a repeat, says Benson.

 Step 2: Determine What You Still Need

-You know how much you’ve already burned through, so now, make a list of what expenses you still have coming.
-This includes gifts you really do have to get, as well as funds you need to contribute for travel or entertainment plans.
+You know how much you’ve spent, so now, make a list of expenses you still have coming.
+This includes gifts, as well as money for travel or entertainment plans.

-Once you've mapped it out, brainstorm ways to cover what remains without having to spend much ... if at all.
-Instead of buying new clothes for a holiday event, commit to shopping your closet.
-If you're locked into hosting a party, make it a potluck or cocktails only.
+Brainstorm ways to cover what remains without having to spend more.
+Instead of buying new clothes for a holiday event, shop your closet.
+If you're hosting a party, make it a potluck or cocktails only.

-As for gift-giving, rely on some mind tricks to keep you from opening your wallet too wide.
+As for gift-giving, rely on some mind tricks.
 Show up at the mall with a list and try not to stay too long.
-People tend to go into a zone after 90 minutes or so, and you become more prone to buying stuff, says Valterra.
+After 90 minutes or so, people become more prone to buying stuff, says Valterra.

-If you’re shopping online, avoid setting up your account for one-click buying and put a 24-hour hold on anything in your cart.
+Put a 24-hour hold on anything in your online cart.
 “The first time you see a great deal or stumble on a new site, it gives you that brain rush, but the second time you go, it’s not as juicy,” Valterra says.
 “The more rational part of your brain kicks in after 24 hours.”

-And if you think you’re truly out of cash, don’t go back to the stores.
-Sounds simplistic, says Valterra, but it works.
+And if you’re truly out of cash, don’t go back to the stores.
 “You won’t see the adorable wrapping paper that would complete your holiday ensemble.
 You’ll make do with what you have.”

 Step 3: Get a Grip on Gifts

 If your budget is hovering close to zero, it's time to get creative.
-Instead of a physical present, go for experiences, such as a cooking lesson if you know how to make bakery-worthy pastries or helping an older relative learn to use technology so she can FaceTime with family, suggests Benson.
+Instead of a physical present, go for experiences, such as a cooking lesson if you know how to bake or helping an older relative learn to use technology so she can FaceTime with family, suggests Benson.

 Think of it as a way of establishing new traditions.
-If your group of friends usually hits up a fancy restaurant or concert to celebrate the season, suggest that this year, everyone gets together for a service activity, like wrapping presents for a children's charity or working in a food pantry.
-You're still getting together with your circle, Benson points out, but your budget isn't threatened.
+If your group of friends usually hits up a fancy restaurant or concert, suggest that this year, everyone gets together for a service activity, like wrapping presents for a children's charity or working in a food pantry.

-Then consider setting up a non-monthly savings account — a special fund just to cover expenses that hit you a few times a year — so you'll already have money set aside the next time a gift-giving or party occasion rolls around.
-To do this, figure out how much you typically spend for the holiday-du-jour and then break that down into manageable monthly amounts you can set aside each month for that account.
-The goal is to have enough so that come November 2017, your holiday is already paid for.
+Then consider setting up a non-monthly savings account — a special fund just to cover expenses that come up a few times a year — so you'll already have money set aside the next time a party rolls around.
+To do this, figure out how much you typically spend for the event and then break that down into manageable monthly amounts you can set aside.
+The goal is to have enough so that come next November, your holiday is already paid for.